xmilimilix/Pages/index.md

 ---
-title: Welcome to my blog
+title: MY MAP
 ---

-""MAP""
-"This is my map."
+This is my map.